imanyunar/imanyunar/README.md

 ---

 ### ✨ Quote
-> “AI is not about replacing humans — it’s about amplifying what humans can achieve.”
+> “Mine has been a life of much shame.
+I can't even guess myself what it must be to live the life of a human being.”
-> — *Iman Yunar Noviadhi*
+> — *Osamu Dazai, No Longer Human*

 ---